Are you looking for an inexpensive way to add some character to your kitchen?

 1. Time to Shop

-To create this awesome faux brick backsplash, you must head to the store (or shop online.)
-Whatever your preference may be, but wherever you’re shopping don’t be afraid of the particle board.
+To create this breathtaking faux brick backsplash, you must head to the store (or shop online).
+Whatever your preference may be, but wherever you’re shopping don’t be afraid of the particleboard.

 You can now purchase particle board which looks like brick, pallet wood, and much more.
 I chose the brick one because this was the look I desired.

-But if you find some other cool particle board ideas, you may want to give them a go too.
-Make sure you have the chalkboard paint, paint brushes, and necessary tools before you begin.
+However, if you find some other pretty particle board ideas, you may want to give them a go too.
+Make sure you have the chalkboard paint, paintbrushes, and necessary tools before you begin.

 If you have a larger area to cover, it may require more.
-Therefore, be sure to measure before you buy.
+Therefore, be sure to measure before you buy it.